-Berkeley Federation of Teachers president and CFT vice-president Cathy Campbell told the crowd of several hundred at noon on Tuesday, January 31 in front of the Federal Building in downtown Oakland that “education is the foundation of democracy.”
-Watch a two minute video of Campbell’s speech.
+Berkeley Federation of Teachers president and CFT Vice President Cathy Campbell told the crowd of several hundred at noon on Tuesday, January 31, in front of the Federal Building in downtown Oakland that “education is the foundation of democracy.”
+Watch a two-minute video of Campbell’s speech.

 Shanthi Gonzales, a member of the Oakland Unified School District Board of Education, spoke passionately about the impact DeVos will have on students across the country.
 “All kids need and deserve a Secretary of Education who believes in public education and who knows what makes for a strong education system,” said Shanti to loud applause.
 “Instead it looks like they will be getting someone who has spent their life undermining and profiteering from public schools.
 It’s unacceptable.”

-That sentiment was echoed by Lita Blanc, the president of the United Educators of San Francisco, who spoke of the need for all communities to protect and defend our public schools.
-“Our students need a champion of public education who will fight for the right of all students to have a quality education, regardless of their zip code,” said Lita, who noted that DeVos and the organizations that she supports have spent $33.5 million on school privatization.
+That sentiment was echoed by Lita Blanc, president of the United Educators of San Francisco, who spoke of the need for all communities to protect and defend our public schools.
+“Our students need a champion of public education who will fight for the right of all students to have a quality education, regardless of their zip code,” said Blanc, who noted that DeVos and the organizations that she supports have spent $33.5 million on school privatization.
 “Student success shouldn’t be dictated by winning a charter school lottery or getting accepted into a private school.”

 Speakers at the event discussed in detail DeVos’s track record in Michigan, where she and her family spent millions of dollars in support of school vouchers to divert funding from public to private schools, and in support of corporate charter schools which operate with little or no oversight or transparency.